20037293/solar-power-38ee9/src/pages/finance.md

-      **The of funding take from bank as loan.
+      **This funding is take from bank as loan.

     type: header_section
   - section_id: Finance Growth
     bulletpoints: